Convection heater

-A convection heater (otherwise known as a convector heater) is a type of heater that uses convection currents to heat and circulate air.
-These currents circulate throughout the body of the appliance and across its heating element.
-This process, following the principle of thermal conduction, heats up the air, reducing its density relative to colder air and causing it to rise.
+A convection heater, also known as a convector heater, is a type of heater that utilizes convection currents to heat and circulate air.
+These currents move through the appliance and across its heating element, using thermal conduction to warm the air and decrease its density relative to colder air, causing it to rise.

-As heated air molecules rise, they displace cooler air molecules down towards the heating appliance.
-The displaced cool air is heated as a result, decreases in density, rises, and repeats the cycle.

 History

 Ancient heating systems, including hearths, furnaces, and stoves, operated primarily through convection.
-Fixed central hearths, which were first excavated and retrieved in Greece, date back to 2500 BC, while crude fireplaces were used as early as the 800s AD and in the 13th century, when castles in Europe were built with fireplaces with a crude form of chimney.
+Fixed central hearths, which were first excavated and retrieved in Greece, date back to 2500 BC, whereas crude fireplaces were used as early as the 800s AD and in the 13th century, when castles in Europe were built with fireplaces with a crude form of chimney.

 Developments in convection heating technology included the publication of the very first manual on fireplace design called Mechanique du Feu in 1713, the creation of stoves with thermostatic control in 1849, and the rise of numerous cast iron stove manufacturers during the American Civil War.

 The Model "S", illustrated by the Sala Heater & Mantel Co. in Dallas, Texas in 1924, is an example of an early model of a convection space heater.
 This model consisted of three stoves and was considered to be a highly efficient radiant type of gas heater at the time.
 It utilized radiant heat, and supplemented its power by drawing cold air through the facing, heating it, and forcing it out through the register.
 This allowed air circulation while maintaining a cool exterior on the appliance.

 These early developments, along with the technological advancements made possible by electricity and inventions of tools like thermostats, gave way for the design of modern convection heaters.